aadithenoob/JNote/README.md

 # JNote

-Hobby-project and command-line utility for creating and managing text files with metadata tracking, only for Windows as of right now.\
+Command-line utility for creating and managing text files with metadata tracking, only for Windows as of right now.\
 *(Future releases will have MacOS & Linux support)*

 ## Installation